JannisMeyer/TDT4250-Group-Project/recipedsl_grammar_guide.md

 ## Common Mistakes to Avoid

 1. Missing Required Elements
-   - Every Page must have instructions, ingredients, and header sections
+   - Every Page must have Instructions, Ingredients, and Header sections
    - Instructions and Ingredients must have orderNumber
-   - Header must have basicinformation and recipetitle
+   - Header must have BasicInformation and Title

 2. Incorrect Ordering
    - While the sections can appear in any order within the Page, each section's internal elements must follow the grammar structure

 3. Vitamin Syntax
-   - Vitamins must be specified within a Vitamin block
+   - Vitamins must be specified within a vitamin block
    - Use commas to separate multiple vitamins
    - Only use predefined vitamin constants